electron/governance/wg-releases/major-release-process.md

 One week before stable promotion for a given release line, we should release a final beta with ideally few changes.
 This means that for a stable release date of Tuesday, we should be releasing a final beta the Friday a full > 1 week preceding that Tuesday, to allow for a quiet period week to account for complications.

-Before releasing the final beta, we need to ensure that there remain no unmerged pull requests targeting that branch.
+Before releasing the final beta, we need to ensure we have fixed all stable blocker items.
+Afterwards, we need to ensure that there remain no unmerged pull requests targeting that branch.
 This entails two tasks:

 1) Run `/check-unmerged <branch-name>` in Slack and see if any PRs are returned
 2) Check open PRs to `master` on `electron/electron` and ensure that none of them carry the label `target/<branch-name>`